makkus/freckles_website/pages/02.blog/so-i-made-this-thing/item.md

 ### Direct Ansible role or module execution

-And, for extra credit, and for those of use who only want to quickly execute an Ansible role, on a machine without anything useful installed (again, expect for `curl` or `wget`):
+And, for extra credit, and those of use who only want to quickly execute an Ansible role, on a machine without anything useful installed (again, expect for `curl` or `wget`):

 ```
-$ curl https://freckles.io frecklecute ansible-task --ask-become-pass true --task-name mongrelion.docker
+$ curl https://freckles.io | bash -s -- frecklecute ansible-task --ask-become-pass true --task-name mongrelion.docker
 ```

 Not going to explain what that does, as it should be obvious by now (hint: `mongrelion.docker` is an *Ansible role* that installs ... well)...